solutionmind/java-design-patterns/README.md

 Intent: Separate the construction of a complex object from its representation so that the same construction process can create different representations.

-alt text

-Applicability: Use the Builder pattern when

-the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled the construction process must allow different representations for the object that's constructed Real world examples:
+Applicability: Use the Builder pattern when the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled the construction process must allow different representations for the object that's constructed

+Real world examples:

 java.lang.StringBuilder
 Apache Camel builders

 Factory Method ↑

 Intent: Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

-alt text

-Applicability: Use the Factory Method pattern when

-a class can't anticipate the class of objects it must create a class wants its subclasses to specify the objects it creates classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate
+Applicability: Use the Factory Method pattern when a class can't anticipate the class of objects it must create a class wants its subclasses to specify the objects it creates classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate

 Prototype ↑

 Intent: Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

-alt text

-Applicability: Use the Prototype pattern when a system should be independent of how its products are created, composed and represented; and

-when the classes to instantiate are specified at run-time, for example, by dynamic loading; or to avoid building a class hierarchy of factories that parallels the class hierarchy of products; or when instances of a class can have one of only a few different combinations of state.
+Applicability: Use the Prototype pattern when a system should be independent of how its products are created, composed and represented; and when the classes to instantiate are specified at run-time, for example, by dynamic loading; or to avoid building a class hierarchy of factories that parallels the class hierarchy of products; or when instances of a class can have one of only a few different combinations of state.
 It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate state

 Real world examples:

 java.lang.Object#clone()

 Singleton ↑

 Intent: Ensure a class only has one instance, and provide a global point of access to it.

-alt text

-Applicability: Use the Singleton pattern when

-there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code
+Applicability: Use the Singleton pattern when there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code

 Typical Use Case:

 the logging class